 The Bottom Line

 Caring for an aging parent can be one of the most challenging things a person will ever do.
 It can be physically exhausting, emotionally deflating, and financially draining — all at the same time.
 A trifecta of troubles.
-On top of that, the adult child is often challenged by guilt while trying to do their best in a difficult situation.
+On top of that, the adult child is often challenged by guilt while trying to do their best in a demanding situation.

 Financial preparation and pre-preparation can help make the financial aspects of the challenge more easily navigable.
 This should be done as early as possible if you want to send your elder to a nursing home.